tc39/proposal-smart-pipelines/readme.md

 as the body of an arrow function or a variable assignment, so it is tighter than both types of expressions.

-The pipe operator actually has [arbitrary associativity][].
+The pipeline operator actually has [arbitrary associativity][].
 However, for the purposes of this grammar, it will have left associativity.

 <details open>
-<summary>A table shows how the topic reference and the pipe operator are
+<summary>A table shows how the topic reference and the pipeline operator are
 integrated into the hierarchy of operators.</summary>

 All expression levels in JavaScript are listed here, from **tightest to